saphetor/varsome-api-client-python/README.md

     varsome_api_run.py -g hg19 -k api_key -i variants.txt -o annotations.txt -p add-all-data=1

 The command above will read variants from `variants.txt` and dump the annotations to `annotations.txt`.
-If you don't use the `-k` parameter, the script will do as many requests as there are variants in `variants.txt`, and you will probably get an HTTP status code 429 (too many requests) error.
+For any substantial number of variants you will need to register for an API key.
+You can try the software without the -k apiKey parameter but you will quickly get an HTTP status code 429 (too many requests) error.

 #### Annotating a VCF file
 To annotate a VCF file, use: